-- The weight of all of the water above the Mariana Trench is 8 tons per square inch.
+- The weight of all of the water above the Mariana Trench is eight tons per square inch.

-The ocean’s is not made up of freshwater.
+The ocean is not made up of freshwater.
 Rather, it is made up of salt water.
-The salinity of the salt water is indicated as a ratio of salt (in grams) to liter of water.
+The salinity of the salt water is indicated as a ratio of salt (in grams) to liters of water.
 In ocean water, there is usually around 35 grams of dissolved salts in each liter.
 This is commonly written as 35‰.
-The average range of the salinity of the ocean is between 33-27 grams per liter.
+The average range of the salinity of the ocean is between 33 and 27 grams per liter.

-Just like the atmosphere has areas of high and low pressure, in the oceans, there are areas of high and low salinity.
+Just like the atmosphere has areas of high and low pressure, the oceans have areas of high and low salinity.
 The Atlantic Ocean tends to be the saltiest.
 As you get closer to the equator and the north and south poles, the ocean salinity drops.